Shannon Winnubst

 Books

-For further publications focusing on a range of themes and intersections in the fields of queer theory, race theory, feminist theory, and twentieth century French philosophy (especially Bataille, Foucault, Irigaray, and Lacan), please see my website on academia.edu.
+For further publications focusing on a range of themes and intersections in the fields of queer theory, feminist theory, and twentieth century French philosophy (especially Bataille, Foucault, Irigaray, and Lacan), please see my website on academia.edu.

 - Queering Freedom (Indiana UP: 2006)